surfacesyntacticud/website/content/guidelines/u/oral_language/parataxis_obj.md

 layout: default
 title: parataxis:obj
 ---
-A direct discourse is attached its governor by the relation `parataxis:obj`.
+Direct discourse is attached its governor by the relation `parataxis:obj`.

 >French
 {{< conll >}}